1971 Iraq poison grain disaster: Effects

-6,530 patients were admitted to hospitals with poisoning, and 459 deaths reported.
+6,530 patients were admitted to hospitals with poisoning, and 459 deaths were reported.
 Cases reached a peak of hundreds per day in January, and had largely subsided by the beginning of March.
-The last admittance was on 27 March; admissions represented every age and gender stratum, although those under the age of ten represented a third of admitted cases.
+The last admittance was on 27 March.
+Admissions represented every age and gender stratum, although those under the age of ten represented a third of admitted cases.
 This number is "certainly an underestimate", because of the availability of hospital treatment, hospital overcrowding and lack of faith in treatment.
 In the most severely affected areas, prevalence was 28% and mortality was 21% of the cases.
 Some Iraqi doctors believe both the number of cases and fatalities are at least ten times too low, with perhaps 100,000 cases of brain damage.
 One suggested reason for the vast discrepancy between reported and estimated numbers of deaths is the Iraqi custom, common to large parts of the Middle East, for a person to die at home when possible.
 Home deaths would not have been recorded.

 A large number of patients with minor symptoms recovered completely; those with more serious symptoms improved.
 This was in contrast to expected outcomes, largely based on analysis of Minamata disease in Japan.
 In boys with mercury levels below clinical poisoning, a reduction in school performance was noted, although this correlation could not be confirmed.
 In infants, the mercury poisoning caused central nervous system damage.
 Relatively low doses caused slower development in children, and abnormal reflexes.
 Different treatments for mercury poisoning have since been developed, and "quiet baby syndrome", characterised by a baby who never cries, is now a recognised symptom of methylmercury-induced brain damage.
 Ongoing recommendations of the food regulation authorities have focused on consumption by pregnant women and infant children, noting the particular susceptibility of fetuses and infants to methylmercury poisoning.
 Data from Iraq have confirmed that methylmercury can pass to a child in utero, and mercury levels were equal to or higher in the newborn child than in the mother.